How to pose like a Boss.

 If you want to create an epic shot, then I encourage you to get your face all up in that lens.
 Doing so will create a cool head-shot.
 When you're game to try this, the trick to this is to lower the strobe light power by 1/8th (flash's intensity) or else your pretty face will end up overexposed (washed out).
 This is something that only our trained professional photo booth attendant will do.
 When posing, feel free to throw gang signs in there and act like you're in a Rap video.

 Top #1 mistake (by far) - You're slouching!

 Your mother has told you countless times, and the truth is standing up straight (or the lack thereof) can really make or break a great picture.

 "When people slouch, their heads come forward, forcing the shoulders to come forward as well.
 This leads to jaw pains and headaches, and to shoulder and back pains too," says Susan, my favourite yin yoga teacher.
 "Additionally, if the mechanics of your spine are not aligning properly, it can affect your rib cage, which can damage your heart and lungs, and lead to gastrointestinal issues."
 Wait a minute....
 What?
 Did I hear that right?
 Heart and lung problems!?
 Gastrointestinal issues!?
-The Doctors and Photographers Against Slouching and Bad Posture (DPASBP) might not be a real thing but I'm here, strongly suggesting that we all stop filling the top half of our picture with backdrop and take a small step to better ourselves by being ergonomically correct, I promise positive things will follow.
+The Doctors and Photographers Against Slouching and Bad Posture (DPASBP) might not be a real thing but I'm here, strongly suggesting that we all stop filling the top half of your photos with a backdrop and take a small step to better ourselves by being ergonomically correct, I promise positive things will follow.